yugabyte/yugabyte-db/docs/content/v2.8/benchmark/ycsb-ysql.md

 ## Expected results

-When run on a 3-node cluster with each node on a c5.4xlarge AWS instance (16 cores, 32 GB of RAM, and 2 EBS volumes), all belonging to the same availability zone with the client VM running in the same availability zone we get the following results for _1 million rows_:
+When run on a 3-node cluster with each node on a c5.4xlarge AWS instance (16 cores, 32 GB of RAM, and 2 EBS volumes), all belonging to the same availability zone with the client VM running in the same availability zone, you get the following results for _1 million rows_:

 | Workload | Throughput (ops/sec) | Read Latency | Write Latency |
 | :------- | :------------------- | :------------| :------------ |